SpencerDedrick/Spencer-Dedrick/README.md

 ## Overview

-First a foremost I wanted to create a website to showcase the projects that I have been working on.
+First and foremost I wanted to create a website to showcase the projects that I have been working on.
 I also wanted to move away from the template I had been using for so long.

 I took a lot of inspiration for this site for various portfolios that caught my eyes over the last year or so.
 I wanted my website to be easy to be simple, clean, and user friendly.
 I also wanted to put an emphasis on responsiveness.